imfl/data-mining/README.md

 *This repository is about an academic project on time series data mining.*

-- For instructions to compile and use my code, and a full description of the accompanying data set, click [here](#user-content-instructions).
+- For instructions to compile and use the code, click [here](#user-content-instructions).

 - For the abstract and emprical results, click [here](#user-content-summary).

 - For more information about this project, click [here](#user-content-more-information).

+---

 Matrix Profile (MP) has emerged as a new concept in the data mining community since 2016.
 It is a framework to extract information from time series, which can be later applied in similarity research.
 Two steps are involved: